Discover Homestay in Wembley

 Wembley, despite being out of the city centre, is home to lots of tourist attractions and so is still busy with people around-the-clock.
 Crime rarely happens to residents and is primarily focused around petty offences aimed at or caused by tourists, so it’s a safe neighbourhood to stay within; and well-connected enough that you needn’t walk around alone if you don’t want to.

-What type of people live in Wembley?
+What type of Host Families live in Wembley?

 Wembley is a fantastically diverse district with a range of community groups, faith groups and cultural attractions.
 Its variety of schools and facilities make it the ideal base for families and young professionals and couples can be found in the re-generated developments around Wembley Arena and the London Designer Outlet village.
 There’s 5,000 student flats in the area too, but students tend to disperse during the day, so you may not see them around as often as you’d expect.